cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 an isogeny map in addition to the mapping function, while the Shallue-van de Woestijne method does not.)

-Alternatively, if one mapping function that works with any curve is desirable, the Shallue-van de Woestijne method ({{svdw}}) is recommended.
-In this case, Montgomery and twisted Edwards curves are supported via the rational maps given in {{appx-rational-map}}: first evaluate the Shallue-van de Woestijne mapping to the equivalent Weierstrass curve, then map that point to the target Montgomery or twisted Edwards curve using the corresponding rational map.
+The Shallue-van de Woestijne method ({{svdw}}) works with any curve, and may be used in cases where a generic mapping is required.
-Note that while it may be convenient to use a single mapping function for all curves, this mapping is almost always more computationally expensive than the recommendations above.
+Note, however, that this mapping is almost always more computationally expensive than the curve-specific recommendations above.

 # Clearing the cofactor {#cofactor-clearing}